mend/renovate-ce-ee/docs/configuration-gitlab.md

 Once you a System Hook is added, Renovate's webhook handler will receive events from _all_ repositories.
 Therefore, Renovate maintains a list of all repositories it has access to and discards events from all others.

-## Testing WhiteSource Renovate
+## Testing Mend Renovate

-At this point you should be ready to test out WhiteSource Renovate.
-You probably want to create a test repo before adding WhiteSource Renovate to any "real" ones.
+At this point you should be ready to test out Mend Renovate.
+You probably want to create a test repo before adding Mend Renovate to any "real" ones.
 To simulate normal conditions, create the repository from a regular account and add a package file.

 #### Enabling Renovate